SchulzLab/EpiExpress/README.md

 ```
 #### 4. Run the script by specifying the path to your configuration JSON file:

-To predict the expression by CRE-RF run this command:
+To predict the expression by CRE-RF, run this command:

 ```bash
 Rscript CRE-RF/CRE_Predict_RF.R path/to/config.json

 ```

-To predict the expression by Binned-CNN run this command:
+To predict the expression by Binned-CNN, run this command:
 ```bash
 Rscript Binned_CNN_prediction/CNN_prediction.py path/to/config.json